emreyolcu/discrete-scroll/README.md

 The default behavior is to scroll 3 lines with each notch of the wheel.
-If you want to change this, run the following command, replacing `NUMBER` with the number of lines to scroll with each notch.
+If you want to change this, run the following command, replacing `LINES` with the number of lines to scroll with each notch.
+This number may even be negative, which inverts scrolling direction.

 ```
-defaults write com.emreyolcu.DiscreteScroll lines -int NUMBER
+defaults write com.emreyolcu.DiscreteScroll lines -int LINES
 ```

+You should restart the application for this setting to take effect.

 ### Potential problems